 Our results are an important proof of principle---that consistent EFTs can be constructed and bounded despite particle production in de Sitter.
 Phenomenologically, they are relevant for the cosmological collider signal from the exchange of heavy fields during inflation.
 Theoretically, they reveal a positive geometry analogous to the EFThedron on Minkowski \cite{Arkani-Hamed:2020blm, Chiang:2021ziz}, advancing the ambitious programme of elevating these mathematical structures to defining features of a QFT: viewing the positive geometry as the fundamental object from which unitarity/causality emerge \cite{Arkani-Hamed:2013jha,Arkani-Hamed:2017fdk,Arkani-Hamed:2024jbp}.

-We organise the letter as follows.
-In section~\ref{sec:prop} we introduce our observable of interest: the time-ordered two-point function with in-in boundary conditions relevant for cosmology.
-In section~\ref{sec:EFT} we describe the EFT that captures its low-energy limit, and in section~\ref{sec:pos} we derive positivity bounds on the EFT coefficients.
-In section~\ref{sec:uv} we give various concrete UV completions to demonstrate that our bounds are indeed always satisfied.
-In appendix~\ref{sec:pheno} we discuss phenomenological consequences of these bounds.
+We organise the paper as follows.
+In Sec.~\ref{sec:prop} we introduce our observable of interest: the time-ordered two-point function with in-in boundary conditions relevant for cosmology.
+In Sec.~\ref{sec:EFT} we describe the EFT that captures its low-energy limit, and in Sec.~\ref{sec:pos} derive positivity bounds on the EFT coefficients.
+In Sec.~\ref{sec:uv} we give various concrete UV completions to demonstrate that our bounds are indeed always satisfied.
+In Appendix we discuss phenomenological consequences of these bounds.

 Throughout we consider a fixed de Sitter spacetime, $ds^2 = (-\tau)^{-2} \left( -d \tau^2 + d \bfx^2 \right)$, in $d$ spatial dimensions and work in units where the Hubble rate $H=1$.
 For a real scalar field $\phi$ of mass $m$, we split the action $S = S_0 + S_{\rm int}$, where the free action is